brson/brson.github.com/rust-stuff.md

 * Added an easter egg to the runtime that output [random Lovecraft quotes during fatal errors][lovecraft].
 The worthiness of Lovecraft in a systems language was [hotly debated].
+This was mentioned in [an ACM Queue article][acm] in 2022.

 * Wrote much of the Rust build system, after Graydon Hoare, which is a notoriously brain-searing abuse of make.
 It does though have an